geshan/geshan.github.com/posts/2025-03-26-amazon-ecs-tutorial.md

 <img class="center" src="/images/amazon-ecs-tutorial/17ecs-service-create-form.jpg" loading="lazy" title="AWS console showing ECS service create form with compute configuration" alt="AWS console showing ECS service create form with compute configuration">

-In the `Deployment Configuration` section, `Application type` would be pre-selected as `Service`, in the `Family` field, select in `nodejs-apps` and select the `Revision` to be `LATEST`.
+In the `Deployment Configuration` section, `Application type` would be pre-selected as `Service`.
+In the `Family` field, select in `nodejs-apps` and select the `Revision` to be `LATEST`.
 Then name the service `hello-world-service`, then leave the other settings as-is like `Replica` has `Desired tasks` of 1:

 <img class="center" src="/images/amazon-ecs-tutorial/18ecs-service-deployment-config.jpg" loading="lazy" title="AWS console showing ECS service create form with deployment configuration" alt="AWS console showing ECS service create form with deployment configuration">

-Then scroll down to the `Networking` section, this is the important part.
+Then scroll down to the `Networking` section; this is the important part.
 Expand it, make sure the VPC is selected as is.
-In the `Subnets` section click `Clear current selection` and from the drop-down, choose only one subnet that has `us-east-1a` .
+In the `Subnets` section, click `Clear current selection` and from the drop-down, choose only one subnet that has `us-east-1a` .

 In the `Security group` section, choose `Create new security group`.
 In the `Security group name` field, type in `port-3000-open-from-anywhere`.
 Similarly, type in `Open port 3000 from anywhere` in the `Security group description` field.

-After that, in the `Inbound rule for security groups` part, choose Customized TCP as `Type`; in the Port Range field, type in `3000,` and select' Anywhere' for the source field.
+After that, in the `Inbound rule for security groups` part, choose Customized TCP as `Type`; in the Port Range field, type in `3000` and select 'Anywhere' for the source field.
 Also, make sure that the `Public IP` is `Turned On`:

 <img class="center" src="/images/amazon-ecs-tutorial/19ecs-service-networking.jpg" loading="lazy" title="AWS console showing ECS service create form with networking and security group configuration" alt="AWS console showing ECS service create form with networking and security group configuration">